 At the end of the day, everyone is different and has different preferences.
 That means that just because a collagen powder might be the better choice for you, it may not be for another wellness enthusiast with slightly different needs.

-Both collagen powders and capsules are amazing additions to a healthy routine aimed at giving your hair, skin, nails, joints, and gut health an extra boost.
+Both collagen powder and collagen pills (capsules) are amazing additions to a healthy routine aimed at giving your hair, skin, nails, gut, and joint health an extra boost.

 Whether you decide to opt for pills or powder, these two things will be the true deciding factors behind whether you see great results using collagen supplements or not.

-It’s also best to look for USA-made collagen that’s manufactured in a GMP and NSF-registered facility that abides by the highest standards.
+It’s also best to look for USA-made collagen that’s manufactured in a world class facility that abides by the highest manufacturing standards.

 The best collagen supplements (both pill and powder) are made with just a handful of natural, clean ingredients from food-derived sources (real animal ingredients).
 This means avoiding powders that add artificial sugar or flavoring and instead opting for unflavored variations.

-If your collagen is sourced from bovine, make sure to choose products that use grass-fed, pasture-raised cattle.
+If your collagen is sourced from bovine, make sure to choose products that use grass-fed, pasture-raised cattle (like our Primal Collagen).
 When reading the label, it’s also important to avoid products that use artificial fillers or synthetic additives, in order to steer clear of unnecessary chemicals.

 Supplements are there to help us feel our absolute best by caring for our bodies from the inside out and investing in our personal wellness.